Hsilgos/xcode-ccache-demo/README.md

 ## Framework

-Simple framework which calls C++ code through ObjectiveC (for simplicity).
+Simple framework which calls C++ function.
 C++ code accesses unallocated memory.
 This framework is cross-platform and can be built for iOS, MacOS and other Apple OSes.